Skip to product information

 The History of Assam Tea

 Through the work of Charles Bruce and the British East India Company's Tea Committee, cultivated Assam tea was first shipped to London in 1838.
-In the following years, several companies were incorporated into the endeavour: the Assam Tea Association in London and the Bengal Tea Association in Kolkata, both of which were then amalgamated into the Assam Tea Company.
+In the following years, several companies were incorporated into the endeavour, eventually forming the Assam Tea Company.

-The Assam Tea Company, which was the first company created for producing Assam tea and is the oldest commercial company producing Assam, was started in 1839, and dominated the production of Assam tea throughout the 1840s and 1850s.
+The Assam Tea Company was started in 1839 and dominated the production of Assam tea throughout the 1840s and 1850s.

 How Assam Tea is Produced

 Assam loose leaf tea is usually harvested twice each year, during the ‘first flush’ and ‘second flushes’ of the season.
-The first flush starts at the end of March and continues until the end of May, and produces the more tender, lighter leaves, while the second flush (which produces tippy Assam) takes place around June and results in sweeter, more full-bodied teas.
+The first flush starts at the end of March and continues until the end of May, and produces the more tender, lighter leaves, while the second flush takes place around June and results in sweeter, more full-bodied teas.

-The climate of the Assam region contributes greatly to the tea’s depth of flavour and higher caffeine content; high rainfall, as much 250mm to 300mm per day during the monsoon period, and daytime temperatures that can reach up to around 36 °C (96.8 °F), create a tropical climate of ideal humidity and heat.
+The climate of the Assam region contributes greatly to the tea’s depth of flavour and higher caffeine content.
+High rainfall and warm temperatures create a tropical climate of ideal humidity and heat.
 The resulting depth of flavour, malty taste and caffeine content of Assam tea means that it has become a traditional base for many breakfast teas.

 Types of Assam Tea